 For example, if you see someone and you do not know who they are, you use this word.

-You can see that in previous sentence I used this word ‘who’.
+You can see that in the previous sentence I used the word ‘who’.
 When you do not know ‘who’ someone is, you use the word ‘who’.

 The examples are:

 Who was the man who first walked on Moon?

 Who told you that I’m going to step down from my office?